ugrt/onboarding/README.md

 framework for building and communicating with Robots.
 The core is written is C++, but many modules are also available in Python 2.

-Also note, ROS is currently only supported on Ubuntu 16.04 (last checked: 2018-09-10).
+Also note, ROS Kinetic is currently only supported on Ubuntu 16.04 (last checked: 2020-06-28).

 - http://wiki.ros.org/ROS/Tutorials